RealOrangeOne/theorangeone.net/content/posts/arch-revert-to-date.md

 As this was a work machine, I didn't have the time to research into the correct solution.
 I knew this was something to do with updates, because that's all that had changed between the last time it worked and now.
 But I had a feeling rolling back updates to a given date, especially on arch, would be fairly painful.
 Much to my surprise, it was super simple!

 After frantically googling, so my boss didn't notice my downtime, I found [this](https://www.ostechnix.com/downgrade-packages-specific-date-arch-linux/) article, which solved my needs completely.
-A simple config edit, and 1 command, and I was back to working.
+A simple config edit, and one command, and I was back to working.

 ## Doing the rollback
 The way this solution works is by rather than using the current state of the package repos, we use an archive from a specific date.